If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 Describe Your Worst Day

-When I have spoken with Social Workers and Medicaid workers they have recommended that it is best to answer questions by describing what is like for you when your symptoms are bad.
+Many of our readers report that their Social Workers and Medicaid workers recommended that it is best to answer questions by describing what is like for you when your symptoms are bad.
 When in doubt: Try starting your answers with the these words “Yes.
 When my symptoms are very severe…..”

 You should always say what is honest and true for you.
 Here are some sample answers other people have given: